w3f/polkadot-wiki/docs/build-protocol-info.md

 chain.
 Extrinsics can trigger events.
 For example, the Staking pallet emits a `Reward` event when claiming staking rewards to tell the user how much the account was credited.

+When monitoring events, keep in mind that there are various ways to send a balance transfer, such as “balances.transferKeepAlive” and a “utility.batch” transaction with a transfer inside of it.
+It is also important to look for "balances.transfer" events that include your deposit addresses.
+A common error that could occur when monitoring events are deposits not being credited because transaction names are instead being monitored.
+In this case, it is recommended to be careful with what you are trying to monitor.

 ### Fees

 Polkadot uses weight-based fees that, unlike gas, are charged _pre-dispatch._ Users can also add a